Org Management

 Creating an Org

-If you would like to set up an org for several DNAnexus users to join, please contact us at DNAnexus support.
+If you would like to set up an org for multiple DNAnexus users to join, contact us at DNAnexus Support.

 Admins of orgs with the proper license have the ability to provision new DNAnexus accounts on behalf of the org.
-The user will then receive an email with instructions to activate their account and set their password.
+The user receives an email with instructions to activate their account and set their password.

-If this feature has already been turned on for an org you administer, you can create new accounts using the dx new user command.
+For orgs with this feature enabled, create new accounts using the dx new user

 To create a new user and add them to your org as a member with billable activities access and set their default billing account to the org, use the following command.
-You will need to provide the following information:
+Provide the following information:

 Created new user account (user-xxxx)

-Org admins have the ability to create new DNAnexus accounts on behalf of the org.
-The user will then receive an email with instructions to activate their account and set their password.
+Org admins can create new DNAnexus accounts on behalf of the org.
+Users receive an email with instructions to activate their account and set their password.

 Limited Feature Note

-If this feature has already been turned on for an org you administer, you will see an option to "Create New User" when you invite a new member.
+If this feature has already been turned on for an org you administer, the option to "Create New User" appears when you invite a new member.

-The dialog will expand to allow you to specify a username (e.g. alice or smithj), the new user's name, and email address.
-This dialog will automatically create a new user account for the given email address and add them as a member in the org.
+, the new user's name, and email address.
+This dialog automatically creates a new user account for the given email address and adds them as a member in the org.

 Protected Health Information, or PHI, refers to identifiable health information that can be linked to a specific person.
 Once enabled for a project, DNAnexus PHI Data Protection safeguards the confidentiality of data stored in that project, in compliance with HIPAA.